AmericaCorps Helps Habitat in 2018

-In November 2017 AmericaCorps volunteers will be in Tahlequah helping TAHFH with Critical Repair Projects.
+In November and December 2017 AmeriCorps volunteers helped TAHFH with Critical Repair Projects and other activities.
 Young people, ages 18-24, from all over the United States sign up to serve as volunteers with AmericaCorps for one year.
-Through a grant awarded to TAHFH, we welcome AmericaCorps workers who will complete several projects benefiting the community through partnerships with United Methodist Children's Home, American Indian Resource Center, Tahlequah Area Homeless Coalition Day Center, and CARE Food Pantry.
+Through a grant awarded to TAHFH, we welcomed the AmericaCorps "Water 9" team, which worked on several projects benefiting the community through partnerships with United Methodist Children's Home, American Indian Resource Center, Tahlequah Area Homeless Coalition Day Center, Tahlequah's CARE Food Pantry, and TAHFH.

 TAHFH Awarded Grant from Tahlequah Community Foundation

 Tahlequah Area Habitat for Humanity was awarded a $2,500 grant from Tahlequah Community Foundation.

 Number One Consignment Shop in Tahlequah

 Thank you Tahlequah for voting the Habitat ReStore as the #1 consignment shop in town!